 for more about

-If, for some reason, your custom management command needs to use a fixed locale,
+If, for some reason, your custom management command must run without an active

 The base class from which all management commands ultimately derive.